Javi3rV/SecureWindowsSandbox/README.md

   - Create this folder structure on your system: C:\SNDBX\SandBox_Files\Mlwr (another option is to modify the hostFolder option in the file) <-- this is the folder you will share to the SandBox

 ## Is it 100% safe?
-nothing is 100% safe, but it has this features to reduce the attack surface:
+Nothing is 100% safe, but it has this features to reduce the attack surface:
   - vGPU disabled
   - Networking disabled
   - AudioInput disabled